cvs-health/testaro/README.md

 ]
 ```

-If the `tests` object of `commands.js` includes a test type, then any test of that type must also conform to the requirements given there.
+The `commands.js` file also has a `tests` object.
+Its properties provide additional validity requirements for those tests that have any.
 For example, one property of `tests` is:

 ```js
 motion: [